PriyankaT05/PHPAssessment/README.md

 **js/main.js** - contains the Javascript necessary to make calls to the server and update the client's browser with received information and also initiates the collapsible function.

-**index.php** - Finally, this page is served to the client initially that allows them to make calls via main.js to refresh the database or the client via two buttons.
+**index.php** - this page is served to the client initially that allows them to make calls via main.js to refresh the database or the client via two buttons.

 # Architecture